Communities developing resources and competencies for using their languages

 Mr. Harrar received a degree in commercial art from the Hussian School of Art in Philadelphia, Pennsylvania in the United States.
 He has served with SIL for 25 years doing artwork in Colombia, Senegal and Papua New Guinea.

 During his years in PNG, Harrar provided artwork for vernacular literacy materials and other SIL publications.
-He also conducted local community artist workshops and given one on one training to Papua New Guineans to produce their own artwork to illustrate their own literacy materials.
+He also conducted local community artist workshops and provided one-on-one training to Papua New Guineans to produce their own artwork to illustrate their own literacy materials.